raphaelgatti/v2-ach-api-docs/source/includes/_oauth.md

 Balance | Access the user's Dwolla account balance Send | Send money on the user's behalf
-Request | Send money requests, list them, fulfill them Funding | Access the user's funding sources (i.e. connected bank accounts) ManageAccount | Manage the user's account settings Scheduled | Allow scheduling one-time and recurring payments.
+Request | Send money requests, list them, fulfill them Funding | Access names of funding sources the user has connected to Dwolla, access available balance information for Dwolla Balance and Dwolla Credit (if applicable), add new funding sources, verify funding sources, initiate transfers to and from funding sources.
+ManageAccount | Manage the user's account settings Scheduled | Allow scheduling one-time and recurring payments.
 ManageCustomers | Includes create customer records, manage their funding sources, and allow related money movement